AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_android.md

 1. For new projects, in **Android Studio**, create a **Phone and Tablet** [Android project](https://developer.android.com/studio/projects/create-project) with an **Empty Activity**.

-   <div class="alert note">After creating the project, **Android Studio** automatically starts gradle sync.
+   <div class="alert note">After creating the project, <b>Android Studio</b> automatically starts gradle sync.
 Ensure that the sync succeeds before you continue.</div>

 2. Integrate the Video SDK into your project.